PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 # Discard Fraction
 AGEPRO allows users to input stochastic Discard Fraction

+If a model case didn't include a discard option (*Discards are present* in **General Options**), controls from this stochastic parameter will be disabled.

 On the **Discard Fraction** panel the user can select: